reactjs/react.dev/src/content/learn/passing-data-deeply-with-context.md

 #### Replace prop drilling with context {/*replace-prop-drilling-with-context*/}

 In this example, toggling the checkbox changes the `imageSize` prop passed to each `<PlaceImage>`.
-The checkbox state is held in the top-level `App` component, but each `<PlaceImage>` needs to be aware of it.
+The checkbox state is held in the top-level `App` Component, but each `<PlaceImage>` needs to be aware of it.

 Currently, `App` passes `imageSize` to `List`, which passes it to each `Place`, which passes it to the `PlaceImage`.
 Remove the `imageSize` prop, and instead pass it from the `App` Component directly to `PlaceImage`.